jgazq/MorphoSONIC/README.md

 - `PlanarDiskTransducerSource` for distributed acoustic perturbation resulting from sonication by a distant planar acoustic transducer.
 - `GaussianAcousticSource` for a distributed acoustic perturbation defined by a Gaussian distribution

-### Membrane mechanisms (NMODL)
+## Membrane mechanisms (NMODL)

-Most point-neuron models defined in the `PySONIC` package have been translated to equivalent membrane mechanisms in **NMODL** language.
-Please refer to the `PySONIC` package for a list of these membrane mechanisms.
+Most point-neuron models defined in the `PySONIC` package have been translated to equivalent membrane mechanisms in **NMODL** language, stored as MOD files in the `nmodl` folder.
+If you implemented additional point-neuron models and wish to translate them into MOD files, use the `generate_mod_file.py` script.

 ## Other modules